 Could My Symptoms Be Some Other Mental Disorder?

 A number of conditions frequently co-exist, or “partner” with OCD.
-Disorders that can occur with OCD – referred to as “comorbid” disorders – include depression, attention-deficit/hyperactivity disorder, tic disorders (including Tourette Syndrome), eating disorders and anxiety disorders other than OCD.
-And there are many other conditions that can be comorbid with OCD.
+Disorders that can occur with OCD – referred to as “comorbid” disorders – include depression, bipolar disorder, attention-deficit/hyperactivity disorder, autism, tic disorders (including Tourette Syndrome), eating disorders and anxiety disorders.
+And there are several other disorders related to OCD that may also be comorbid with OCD.
 As a result, it can be confusing to try to sort out what your particular symptoms actually are.

 What’s Wrong With Doing My Compulsions?
 It Makes Me Feel Better.